BloomTech-Labs/labs9-workout-tracker/server/README.md

 GET `/api/user/info/:id`
 - Gets all the info of a single user with given id in req.params.
-- Response includes basic user object of Users table.
+- Response is basic user object of Users table with all associated data.

 Response: